Project-Elice/Intelligent-virtualroom/README.md

 Once we have installed all the dependencies, we will proceed with building the containers for the Classroom-analytics, InfluxDB, Grafana.

+Note : Download the latest [OpenVINO R3](https://software.intel.com/en-us/openvino-toolkit/choose-download) release and copy the downloaded .tgz file to the cloned directory
 Run the following command from the cloned folder.

 ```console